rhondabacher/Trendy/README.md

 ## Trendy R/Shiny Visualization

-Trendy R/Shiny assumes you have already run the trendy() function in the Trendy package and saved the output as an .RData object (by setting Save.Object = TRUE).
+Trendy R/Shiny assumes you have already run the trendy() function in the Trendy package and saved the output as an .RData object (by setting saveObject = TRUE).
 The app allows you to extract lists of genes/features according to any pattern of interest.
-The patten of interest can also be extracted after a given condition (time-point) via the delay option.
+The patten of interest can also be extracted after a given condition (time-point) via the Delay option.
 The Shiny application also enables the trend and breakpoints of each gene to be explored and visualized.

 #### To launch the Shiny app in R: